Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 Ahead of the call, Mae has shared the project brief so you can get up to speed on what Social Buzz need help with.

 # Project Understanding:
--The client, Social Buzz, is a rapidly growing company that generates and collects a large amount of data from their core product, which is a social media platform.
+- The client, Social Buzz, is a rapidly growing company that generates and collects a large amount of data from their core product, which is a social media platform.
--They require help from Accenture to analyze their data and provide recommendations for a successful IPO.
+- They require help from Accenture to analyze their data and provide recommendations for a successful IPO.
--As a Data Analyst, the task is to analyze their content categories and identify the top 5 categories with the largest aggregate popularity.
+- As a Data Analyst, the task is to analyze their content categories and identify the top 5 categories with the largest aggregate popularity.

 # Requirements for the Project:
--Conduct an audit of Social Buzz's big data practices to identify areas for improvement and optimization.
+- Conduct an audit of Social Buzz's big data practices to identify areas for improvement and optimization.
--Provide recommendations for a successful IPO that are supported by data analysis.
+- Provide recommendations for a successful IPO that are supported by data analysis.
--Analyze their content categories and identify the top 5 categories with the largest aggregate popularity.
+- Analyze their content categories and identify the top 5 categories with the largest aggregate popularity.

-# Tasks for a Data Analyst:
+# Tasks for Data Analyst:
--Conduct data cleaning and modeling to ensure that the data is accurate and appropriate for analysis.
+- Conduct data cleaning and modeling to ensure that the data is accurate and appropriate for analysis.
--Analyze the content categories and calculate their aggregate popularity, which can be done by analyzing the number of posts, likes, comments, shares, and other relevant metrics.
+- Analyze the content categories and calculate their aggregate popularity, which can be done by analyzing the number of posts, likes, comments, shares, and other relevant metrics.
--Visualize the results using appropriate data visualization techniques and tools.
+- Visualize the results using appropriate data visualization techniques and tools.
--Tell a compelling story that highlights the key insights and recommendations based on the analysis.
+- Tell a compelling story that highlights the key insights and recommendations based on the analysis.
--Present the results and recommendations to the client in a clear and concise manner.
+- Present the results and recommendations to the client in a clear and concise manner.

 # Data analysis process